 Heat transfer causes items to become the same temperature.
-Heat always moves from a warmer place to a cooler place; as a result, cold items heat up to room temperature while warm items cool down to room temperature.
+Heat always moves from a warmer place to a cooler place, so cold items heat up to room temperature while warm items cool down to room temperature.
 The transfer of heat occurs consistently to make everything the same temperature.

 In hot places where people cool their homes, roofs are sometimes made of reflective metal, using the principle of reflection to help the cooling process.
 You can experiment with this theory by placing a shiny, closed tin can outside in the sun.
 When you retrieve it, the can will be hot to the touch but the inside will remain cool.

 Foams and Insulation

-Foams and insulation are made of many materials, from perlite to fiber to cellulose.
+Foams and house insulation are made of many materials, from perlite to fiber to cellulose insulation that you blow into your home.
 Asbestos was a common form of insulation until scientists discovered the substance's carcinogenic value causing many deaths.
 Fibers include materials such as cotton from mill waste; perlite, a volcanic mineral often used in foundations; cellulose, which comes from recycled newspaper; and foams made from chlorofluorocarbons.
 These materials are used to make items such as coolers and coffee cups.